Scotland's magnificent seas

 So much to lose

 However, Scotland’s seas are under threat from overfishing, climate change, pollution and unsustainable development.
 Scotland’s Marine Atlas starkly reveals that climate change and fishing are the two most widespread pressures on Scotland’s seas, that the majority of our seabed is in a poor condition and that populations of seabird, common seal, several commercial fish species and sharks, skates and rays are in decline.

 Save Scottish Seas

-Almost ten years of dedicated campaigning by MCS in Scotland and partners resulted in the Marine (Scotland) Act 2010 which requires Scottish Ministers to protect and, where appropriate, enhance the health of Scotland’s seas; develop a national marine plan that includes marine ecosystem objectives and establish a network of well-managed Marine Protected Areas (MPAs).
+Almost ten years of dedicated campaigning by Marine Conservation Society and partners resulted in the Marine (Scotland) Act 2010 which requires Scottish Ministers to protect and, where appropriate, enhance the health of Scotland’s seas, develop a national marine plan that includes marine ecosystem objectives and establish a network of well-managed Marine Protected Areas (MPAs).
 To date, 31 new MPAs have been established, including the largest in Europe and, following scallop dredge damage, Loch Carron.
 For the most vulnerable inshore sites, protection measures have been put in place.
 However, there is still a long way to go and time is running out to bend the curve of decline to one of recovery.